INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 #### Purpose of Testnets

-- **Safe Testing Environment**:
-  - Allows developers to experiment without risking real funds.
-  - Helps identify and fix issues before deploying to mainnet.
+- **Safe Testing Environment**: Allows developers to  identify and fix issues without risking real funds or deploying to the mainnet.

-- **Community Collaboration**:
-  - Enables multiple developers to work together on shared projects.
-  - Facilitates testing of interactions between contracts.
+- **Community Collaboration**: Enables multiple developers to work together on shared projects facilitating the testing of interactions between contracts.

 #### Common Test Networks